 Stuff I can do

 Whether you’ve had a bad day or need help with a problem you’re struggling with, it really helps to have someone to offload to.
 We know it’s tough to be social when you’re feeling down, but try not to shut yourself off from everybody – people that care about you will always be glad that you’ve come to them for help.

 Exercise is a great way of staying social and lifting your mood.
 It doesn’t have to be much – even just a 10-minute walk with a mate can give you a boost.

 Face your fears

 Don’t drink too much alcohol

-Alcohol can unfortunately become a ‘go to’ relief from all of the stresses of life, particularly in uncertain times.
-But alcohol can actually make you feel worse about yourself, and it won’t help with your troubles.
-Try to avoid situations where alcohol might be involved; instead go for a socially distanced walk, try some exercise or phone a friend if you feel yourself reaching for a drink at home too often.
+Alcohol can unfortunately become a ‘go-to’ relief from all of the stresses of life, particularly in uncertain times.
+But alcohol can actually make you feel worse about yourself, and can make your troubles worse rather than better.
+If you’re feeling down, try to avoid situations where alcohol might be involved.
+Instead, go for a walk, try some exercise, or phone a friend if you feel yourself reaching for a drink at home too often.

 Have a routine

 Nobody wants to be like a bear with a sore head.
-Establishing a regular sleep pattern is a good place to start with getting yourself into routine – it can help your body to relax and quite literally take a load off.
+Establishing a regular sleep pattern is a good place to start with getting yourself into a routine – it can help your body to relax and make the days seem easier to manage.
 Make sure your routine is consistent – although the odd lie-in is sometimes necessary with a busy lifestyle, it shouldn’t become a daily occurrence.